 rochester man sentenced for stealing interstate shipment from railcar

-ROCHESTER, N.Y.-- U.S. Attorney William J. Hochul, Jr. announced today that Timothy M. Stone, 34, of Rochester, N.Y., who was convicted of conspiracy to commit burglary of a railcar, burglary of a railcar, and theft of an interstate shipment following a jury trial, was sentenced to 12 months and ordered to pay $3,069.28 in restitution by U.S. District Judge Charles J. Siragusa.
+ROCHESTER, N.Y.-- U.S. Attorney William J. Hochul, Jr. announced today that Anthony Toscano, 48, of Rochester, N.Y., who was convicted of conspiracy to steal an interstate shipment and theft of an interstate shipment, was sentenced to 18 months in prison and ordered to pay $4,669.26 in restitution by U.S. District Judge Charles J. Siragusa.

-Assistant U.S. Attorney Brett A. Harvey, who handled the case, stated that on June 30, 2009, Stone, along with co-conspirators Richard E. Riedman, Anthony Russell and Anthony Toscano, stole more than 17 gross tons of a high-grade scrap steel from a railcar at a CSXT rail yard in Batavia, N.Y.
-Stone and his co-conspirators used a logging truck to remove the scrap steel from the railcar, wore dark clothing and used lookouts to avoid detection by law enforcement authorities and pedestrians, and used two-way radios to communicate with each other during the theft.
+Assistant U.S. Attorney Brett A. Harvey, who handled the case, stated that on June 30, 2009, Toscano, along with co-conspirators Richard E. Riedman, Anthony Russell and Timothy Stone, stole more than 16 gross tons of scrap steel from a railcar at a CSXT rail yard in Batavia, N.Y.
+The defendants used a logging truck to remove 17 gross-ton bales of processed, high-grade scrap steel from the railcar.

-Stone and his co-conspirators were apprehended by members of the Genesee County Sheriff's Office in the logging truck and a pick-up truck as they left the scene of the theft in the early morning hours of June 30, 2009.
-The bales were in the process of being shipped to a steel mill in Pennsylvania when Stone and the other defendants stole them.
-Stone, Riedman, Russell, and Toscano were convicted after a two-week jury trial before Judge Siragusa in September 2012.
+Toscano and the other defendants were apprehended by members of the Genesee County Sheriff's Office in the logging truck and a pick-up truck as they left the scene of the theft.
+The bales were in the process of being shipped to a steel mill in Pennsylvania when they were stolen.
+Toscano, Riedman, Russell, and Stone were convicted after a two-week jury trial before Judge Siragusa in September 2012.